stomt/stomt-unity-sdk/README.md

 * Only show the button to certain players (e.g. power users)
 * Trigger the form after certain events

-StomtPopup Class
+**StomtPopup Class**
 * Enable:	```ShowWidget()```
 * Disable:	```HideWidget()```

-## Labels
+## In-Game Labeling

 Labels will help you track down user issues.
-Append labels, as for example your game-version or the player position.
+Append labels, as for example your game-version or the player position/level.
+You can either hardcode them in the Unity Inspector or use a script to add them in a flexible way based on the information you have.

 <p align="center">
 <img alt="Events" width="600" height="auto" src="https://i.imgur.com/sS8T8Fy.png" />
 </p>

-Hardcoded via Unity Inspector:
+**Hardcoded via Unity Inspector:**
 <p align="center">
 <img alt="Events" src="https://i.imgur.com/qS6IdZL.png" />
 </p>

-Flexible via Script:
+**Flexible via Script:**
 ```
 using UnityEngine;
 using System.Collections;